Hakeem Butler

-Hakeem Butler (born May 16, 1996) is an American professional football wide receiver for the St. Louis Battlehawks of the United Football League (UFL).
-He played college football at Iowa State, and was drafted by the Arizona Cardinals in the fourth round of the 2019 NFL draft.
-He has also been a member of the Carolina Panthers, Philadelphia Eagles, BC Lions, Edmonton Elks, Pittsburgh Steelers, and Cincinnati Bengals.
+Hakeem Butler (born May 16, 1996) is an American professional football wide receiver.
+He played college football at Iowa State, and was selected by the Arizona Cardinals in the fourth round of the 2019 NFL draft.
+He has also been a member of the Carolina Panthers, Philadelphia Eagles, BC Lions, Edmonton Elks, Pittsburgh Steelers, Cincinnati Bengals, St. Louis Battlehawks, and Denver Broncos.

 Early life

 Butler was born in Baltimore, Maryland, on May 16, 1996.
 His mother, Sherryl, died from breast cancer when Butler was 16.
-He has 1 sister and a younger brother.
+He has a sister and a younger brother.
 He then moved to Houston, Texas, to live with his aunt and uncle, and his cousins Aaron and Andrew Harrison, former Kentucky basketball stars.
 Butler attended Travis High School in Fort Bend, Texas.
 He committed to Iowa State University to play college football, choosing it over schools such as New Mexico and Houston.

 College career

 After redshirting his first year at Iowa State in 2015, Butler played in 11 games in 2016 and had nine receptions for 134 yards and two touchdowns.
 As a sophomore in 2017, he had 41 receptions for 697 yards and seven touchdowns.
 As a junior in 2018, he had 60 receptions for 1,318 yards and nine touchdowns, breaking a school record for single season receiving yards.
 After the season, Butler decided to forgo his senior year and enter the 2019 NFL draft.